Muhammad Ali Jalandhari: Early life and education

 Jalandhari received his early education from Faqir Ullah, a student of Mahmud Hasan Deobandi and then studied with Khair Muhammad Jalandhari in Jalandhar.
 He studied hadith sciences with Anwar Shah Kashmiri at Darul Uloom Deoband.

 Career

 Jalandhari co-founded Jamia Khairul Madaris and Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat.
 He was also one of the foremost leaders of Majlis-e-Ahrar-e-Islam and served as a member of the Central Working Committee of the All India Majlis-e-Ahrar Islam and president of Majlis-e-Ahrar-ul-Islam Punjab chapter.

+Writings

+His written contributions span educational grammar texts, Quranic translation, and Islamic literature.